jinghuazhao/Caprion/README.md

 ## 7. Variant identification

 An iterative merging scheme is employed; the HLA region is simplified but will be specifically handled.

+## 8. HLA imputation

+This will be based on information from several software, e.g., [CookHLA](https://cambridge-ceu.github.io/csd3/applications/CookHLA.html).